Still accepting new clients! Call (866) 313-0733

 • 25% total value of all classes of stock of the corporation.

-Obligation
+The Corporation’s Obligation

 If a reporting corporation engaged in reportable transactions with a foreign or domestic related party, the filing obligation originates in Form 5472.
 However, there are exceptions to this requirement.
 For instance, when a reporting corporation has no reportable transactions or when specific conditions are met regarding U.S. persons or foreign corporations.

 Form 5472 should be filed as an attachment to the income tax return of the reporting corporation by the due date including extensions.
-Additionally, foreign owned U.S. disregarded entities are subject to specific filing requirements outlined in the instructions.
+Additionally, foreign-owned U.S. disregarded entities are subject to specific filing requirements outlined in the instructions.
 You may visit our article prepared for disregarded entities on this page.

 Accrued Payments and Receipts